 One of the representatives of Travel Talk Tours was leaving the hotel, so offered to bring me to Cairo and I could then get a taxi in the street to get back to the hotel.
 I haven’t explored a city without using Google maps in years, but I didn’t want to waste more time so I got into his car and he drove me all the way to Tahrir Square.

 My first impressions of Cairo were quite mixed.
 While I was incredibly excited to be in such an iconic city, I had never been in such a dusty, chaotic and dirty place.
 The dust was so bad that you couldn’t see the skyline or even the buildings around you.
 The city was also quite littered with trash on both sides of the road and tons of plastic bags flying around.

 Exploring Cairo without a map was a very interesting experience.
 Before leaving, the representative gave me some directions to some points of interest and I convinced myself that I could actually get there without getting lost.

-My visit took place right after the end Ramadan, which is a national holiday, so the streets were quite deserted and all the stores were closed.
+My visit took place the day right after the end Ramadan, which is a national holiday, so the streets were quite deserted and all the stores were closed.
 I walked around for a while, trying to find some of the mosques that I wanted to visit, but of course it didn’t take me too long to get lost.

 I did see some interesting architecture while I was wandering around, but I was unable to find any of the mosques that I had previously marked on my map.